tu-delft-library/il-master-thesis-guide/book/0-information-skills.md

 Relying too much on AI limits the development of your critical thinking skills, as well as your mastering of your research subject.

 While using AI during your thesis journey, for example to find information and synthesise your findings might seem like it saves you time, in the end overusing AI can limit the development of a set of skills you will need in your future career.
-In a recent interview with >a href="https://delta.tudelft.nl/en/article/can-tu-delft-students-continue-without-chatgpt-i-sometimes-feel-guilty-about-using-it" target=_blank>__Delta__</a> several TU Delft students said that while they found AI use was helpful, they worried that its use also limited the development of their critical thinking.
+In a recent interview with <a href="https://delta.tudelft.nl/en/article/can-tu-delft-students-continue-without-chatgpt-i-sometimes-feel-guilty-about-using-it" target=_blank>_Delta_</a> several TU Delft students said that while they found AI use was helpful, they worried that its use also limited the development of their critical thinking.

-One practical way to think about AI and learning is to distinguish between useful friction and unnecessary friction (adapted from "AI Literacy for Lecturers" by Teaching and Learning Services, TU Delft is licensed CC-BY-NC-SA-4.0)
+One practical way to think about AI and learning is to distinguish between **useful friction** and **unnecessary friction**

 Useful friction is effort that contributes to learning.
 Just as muscles develop through physical effort, you develop knowledge, skills and judgement by working through meaningful challenges.
 If too much of that effort is taken over by AI, your thesis may still look well, but miss the learning process that gives the result its value.